manthanank/learn-angular/README.md

 [Stackblitz Example](https://stackblitz.com/edit/angular-ivy-bhqsgc?file=src/app/app.component.html)

-b.
-From View to Component - This allows for passing data from the HTML template to the component's class.
+**b.
+From View to Component** - This allows for passing data from the HTML template to the component's class.

+There are several ways to achieve one-way binding from the view to the component in Angular, including:

+1. Event binding
+2. ngModel

 **Event binding** - This allows for binding an event of an HTML element to a method in the component's class.
 It is denoted by parentheses (()).